Ever heard of F.O.B.O.?

 All great questions.
 I've been in that head space, and I know it well.

-From personal experience, and from the overwhelmingly positive response to podcast episode #1 called "Priorities", knowing your personal life priorities is not an easy task.
+From personal experience, and from the overwhelmingly positive response to podcast episode #1 Priorities, knowing your personal life priorities is not an easy task.
 They don't teach this stuff in school.
 So we have to learn from experience.

 Experience can be a tough teacher.
 And most of us know that, which is why so many people often feel stagnant.
-The fear of not knowing what to do next keeps a lot of us from even taking a step forward...
+The fear of not knowing what to do next will stop most of us from even taking one step...

-If you're in that space where you need to figure out what to do next, and you don't have clarity on your priorities, use your curiosity muscle...
+If you're in that space where you need to figure out what to do - and you don't have clarity on your priorities - my suggestion is to start use your curiosity muscle...

-With that said, I hope this article has helped you move forward.
+With that said, I hope your curiosity to read this article has helped you move forward.

-If you'd like to dig in further, listen to episode #1 Priorities on my podcast.
+If you'd like to dive deeper into this topic, listen to the episode titled “Priorities” now available on my podcast.